awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 With the `diversified` strategy, the EC2 Fleet does not launch Spot Instances into any pools with a Spot price that is equal to or higher than the [On\-Demand price](https://aws.amazon.com/ec2/pricing/)\.

+To create a cheap and diversified fleet, use the `lowestPrice` strategy in combination with `InstancePoolsToUseCount`\.
+You can use a low or high number of Spot pools across which to allocate your Spot Instances\.
+For example, if you run batch processing, we recommend specifying a low number of Spot pools \(for example, `InstancePoolsToUseCount=2`\) to ensure that your queue always has compute capacity while maximizing savings\.
+If you run a web service, we recommend specifying a high number of Spot pools \(for example, `InstancePoolsToUseCount=10`\) to minimize the impact if a Spot Instance pool becomes temporarily unavailable\.

 ## Configuring EC2 Fleet for On\-Demand Backup<a name="ec2-fleet-on-demand-backup"></a>

 If you have urgent, unpredictable scaling needs, such as a news website that must scale during a major news event or game launch, we recommend that you specify alternative instance types for your On\-Demand Instances, in the event that your preferred option does not have sufficient available capacity\.
 For example, you might prefer `c5.2xlarge` On\-Demand Instances, but if there is insufficient available capacity, you'd be willing to use some `c4.2xlarge` instances during peak load\.
 In this case, EC2 Fleet attempts to fulfill all your target capacity using `c5.2xlarge` instances, but if there is insufficient capacity, it automatically launches `c4.2xlarge` instances to fulfill the target capacity\.

+### Prioritizing Instance Types for On\-Demand Capacity<a name="ec2-fleet-on-demand-priority"></a>

+When EC2 Fleet attempts to fulfill your On\-Demand capacity, it defaults to launching the lowest\-priced instance type first\.
+If `AllocationStrategy` is set to `prioritized`, EC2 Fleet uses priority to determine which instance type to use first in fulfilling On\-Demand capacity\.
+The priority is assigned to the launch template override, and the highest priority is launched first\.

+For example, you have configured three launch template overrides, each with a different instance type: `c3.large`, `c4.large`, and `c5.large`\.
+The On\-Demand price for `c5.large` is less than for `c4.large`\. `c3.large` is the cheapest\.
+If you do not use priority to determine the order, the fleet fulfills On\-Demand capacity by starting with `c3.large`, and then `c5.large`\.
+Because you often have unused Reserved Instances for `c4.large`, you can set the launch template override priority so that the order is `c4.large`, `c3.large`, and then `c5.large`\.

 ## Maximum Price Overrides<a name="ec2-fleet-price-overrides"></a>